Jorge Díaz Reverón

 Jorge Díaz Reverón is a Puerto Rican judge.
-He was the first First Gentleman of Puerto Rico and husband of Wanda Vázquez Garced.
-At the time, Díaz Reverón was a superior court judge in Caguas.
+He was the first First Gentleman of Puerto Rico and the husband of Wanda Vázquez Garced.
+At the time, Díaz Reverón served as a superior court judge in Caguas.

 Career

 Díaz Reverón graduated in 1987 from the Interamerican University of Puerto Rico School of Law.
 He began serving as a judge in December 2009 under the administration of Governor Luis Fortuño.
 He was a superior court trial judge in criminal matters at Caguas, Puerto Rico.

 In December 2018, amid concerns of unlawful intervention on behalf of his wife, then Attorney General Wanda Vázquez Garced, Díaz Reverón was removed from the chamber.
 The Chief Justice of the Supreme Court of Puerto Rico, ordered an investigation based on judicial ethical concerns which later found no probable cause.

 He became the first First Gentleman of Puerto Rico on August 7, 2019.
 In 2021 governor Pedro Pierluisi ascended him to an appeals court a move which his wife had considered while she was governor.